Behind the Songs

 East Anglian Musician and Historian Caroline Davison is currently working on the completion of her book “The Captain’s Apprentice: Biography of a Song” which is due to be published in 2022 to coincide with Vaughan Williams’ 150th anniversary of his birth.
 You can read more about this project HERE.

-For an in depth study of the song and its origins, read: “The Captain’s Apprentice and the Death of Young Robert Eastick of King’s Lynn: a Study in the Development of a Folk Song” by Elizabeth James, Folk Music Journal Vol 7, No. 5, EFDSS, 1999.
+For an in depth study of the song and its origins, read: “The Captain’s Apprentice and the Death of Young Robert Eastick of King’s Lynn: a Study in the Development of a Folk” by Elizabeth James, Folk Music Journal Vol 7, No. 5, EFDSS, 1999.
 If you are a member of an academic institution you should be able to read the journal online via the JStor facililty.

 Recordings: Jim Moray on the album Skulk (released April 2012).